coderedcorp/coderedcms/docs/contributing/index.rst

 Developing and testing coderedcms
 ---------------------------------

-To create a test project locally before committing your changes:
+To create a test project locally:

 #.
 Clone the code from https://github.com/coderedcorp/coderedcms.
 #.
 Run ``pip install -e ./[dev]`` from the root coderedcms directory.
 The -e flag makes the install editable,